curityio/nginx-lua-phantom-token-plugin/README.md

 ### Kong API Gateway

-For each API route, configure the plugin using configuration similar to the following.\
+For each API route, configure the plugin using configuration similar to the following:
-Also add the plugin to the `KONG_PLUGINS` environment variable, by setting it to `bundled,phantom-token`.

 ```yaml
 - name: myapi